Timeline of Black History and Excellence

 Photo by: Third District Court of Appeal

-1983-Martin Luther King Jr. Day first makes it mark as a federal holiday, after decades of attempts and advocacy.
-With the approval of both legislative branches, President Ronald Reagan the bill legalizing the holiday on November 2, 1983.
+1983-Martin Luther King Jr. Day is first designated as a federal holiday, after decades of attempts and advocacy.
+With the approval of both legislative branches, President Ronald Reagan signed the bill legalizing the holiday on November 2, 1983.
+Almost 43 years after this immense victory, Black Americans of all ages continue to honor and fulfill Dr. King's mission by helping their communities, connecting with people of all races/ethnicities, cultures, and nationalities, and learning about Dr. King through music, digital media, and literary works.

-1989-Trial Judge Melvia Bailey Green shatters glass ceilings again becoming Florida's first African-American female Circuit Court Judge and the Miami-Dade Circuit Court's first and only Black female Circuit Judge to advance to this level.
+1989-My mother, Judge Melvia Bailey Green, shatters glass ceilings again, becoming Florida's first African-American female Circuit Court Judge and the Miami-Dade Circuit Court's first and only Black female Circuit Judge to advance to this level.
+She was appointed by Florida's then-Governor Bob Martinez, who, remarkably, my middle school was named after.
+My mother conveys to aspiring judges that, although judges do not make much money, they do indeed make a difference.

 Photo by: Acme Newspapers